erikdubois/AntergosI3/README.md

     400-install-software-distro-specific-vx.sh              (specific software for i3wm)
-    500-install-samba-vx.sh                                 (if you want to share folder on your home network) 600-install-personal-settings-vx.sh                     (necessary to be able to boot into i3 automatically)
+    500-install-samba-vx.sh                                 (if you want to share folder on your home network) 600-install-personal-settings-vx.sh                     (necessary to be able to boot into i3 automatically) 700-firefox-for-dark-themes-settings-vx.sh              (run this one after reboot - firefox must have run once)

 Do not forget to type "./" in front of the name.

 These scripts will point to some of the other scripts in the folder.
 So keep them together.

+TIP: script 400 got errors from dabase lock...
+Not sure why.
+BUT the scripts are build that way that you can rerun it and none of the already installed software will be re-installed.
+A second run of 400 installed the remaining applications.
+You can do this with any of the scripts.

 Some of the applications that will be installed are